mahilmanoharan/defrost_/README.md

 ## Notes

 - Location permission must be set to "Always" for background tracking
-- Notifications work best when app is open (working on push notifications)
+- Notifications work best when app is open
 - All reports are anonymous - no user data is stored

 ## Privacy